This article was originally posted on January 27, 2026, and was updated on April 19, 2026.

 Treating PCOS as a Metabolic Disorder

-Years ago, I thought PCOS was a gynaecological disorder outside my scope of practice, but approximately 10 years ago, I came to understand it as primarily a metabolic disorder — driven by insulin resistance and hyperinsulinemia.
-I already had almost a decade of experience teaching a lower-carbohydrate diet to those with other disorders driven by the same two factors, including pre-diabetes and type 2 diabetes, and approaching it similarly enabled women with PCOS to significantly lower their symptoms.
-This is the same approach I use today.
+Years ago, I thought PCOS was a gynaecological disorder outside my scope of practice, but ~10 years ago, I came to understand it as primarily a metabolic disorder — driven by insulin resistance and hyperinsulinemia.
+At the time, I already had almost a decade of experience teaching a carbohydrate-controlled diet to those with other disorders driven by the same two factors, including pre-diabetes and type 2 diabetes.
+Applying this approach to PCOS was a natural progression and one that is supported by a 2025 meta-analysis that found that low-carbohydrate and ketogenic diets have been successfully used in 12 studies in women with PCOS [9].

 More Info